Latitudeda/WUYUE_SP90_PDK/docs/source/quick_start/PhotoCAD.rst

 PhotoCAD
 =======================================

 This section demonstrates how to import the Wuyue SP90 PDK into **PhotoCAD**.
 It is divided into two steps: creating a **PhotoCAD** workspace and importing the Wuyue SP90 PDK.
-If a **PhotoCAD** workspace has already been created, the user can skip to step 2.
+If a **PhotoCAD** workspace has already been created, the user can skip to step 2: :ref:`import-pdk-step`.

 Create a PhotoCAD Workspace
 *******************************************